ryanatkn/react-mobx-typescript-experiments/README.md

   because for example updating a simple property requires defining and calling an action function, but I like the explicit and trackable transformations that Redux, Flux, and other event sourcing patterns offer.
-  The Mobx devtools track and expose debug information for actions similar to Redux.
+  The MobX devtools track and expose debug information for actions similar to Redux.
   Actions also ensure efficiency as demonstrated in the [Batched Mutations example](https://ryanatkn.github.io/react-mobx-typescript-experiments/#/batched-mutations).
   Some of these examples make mutations outside of actions for demonstration purposes,